Have You Had Your Health Screenings This Year?

 Having an annual exam and recommended screenings are important steps toward better health at any age.
 If you haven’t had all of the screenings you need yet this year, schedule them today.

-Sources: Here's What Happens at a Yearly Check-Upleaving site icon Cleveland Clinic, 2023; Understanding A1C, leaving site icon American Diabetes Association; Facts About Hypertension, leaving site icon Centers for Disease Control and Prevention (CDC), 2023; Measure Your Blood Pressure, leaving site icon CDC, 2023; Cholesterol, leaving site icon CDC, 2023; Colorectal Cancer Screening Tests, leaving site icon CDC, 2023; Breast Cancer Early Detection and Diagnosis, leaving site icon American Cancer Society; Cervical Cancer, leaving site icon CDC, 2022; Vaccine Preventable Adult Diseases, leaving site icon CDC, 2022; Child and Adolescent Immunization Schedule, leaving site icon CDC, 2023; Comprehensive eye exams, leaving site icon American Optometric Association; Get a Dilated Eye Exam, leaving site icon National Eye Institute, 2021; 20 Surprising Health Problems an Eye Exam Can Catchleaving site icon American Academy of Ophthalmology, 2022; The Benefits of Well-Child Visits, leaving site icon American Academy of Pediatrics, 2023
+Sources: Here's What Happens at a Yearly Check-Upleaving site icon Cleveland Clinic, 2023; Understanding A1C: What Is the A1C Test?, leaving site icon American Diabetes Association; High Blood Pressure Facts, leaving site icon Centers for Disease Control and Prevention (CDC), 2024; Measure Your Blood Pressure, leaving site icon CDC, 2024; About Cholesterol, leaving site icon CDC, 2024; Screening for Colorectal Cancer, leaving site icon CDC, 2024; Breast Cancer Early Detection and Diagnosis, leaving site icon American Cancer Society; Cervical Cancer, leaving site icon CDC, Vaccine Preventable Adult Diseases, leaving site icon CDC, 2022; Child and Adolescent Immunization Schedule, leaving site icon CDC, 2023; Comprehensive eye exams, leaving site icon American Optometric Association; Get a Dilated Eye Exam, leaving site icon National Eye Institute, 2021; 20 Surprising Health Problems an Eye Exam Can Catchleaving site icon American Academy of Ophthalmology, 2024; AAP Schedule of Well-Child Care Visits, leaving site icon American Academy of Pediatrics, 2023